hall-lab/svtools/habel_svtools_example.md

 /temp/cnvnator-temp/SAMPLE1.bam.hist.root
 ```
 more details about running CNVnator are [not actually here](http://some_link.gsc.wustl.edu)

+You will also need to prepare a subdirectory to hold the Copy Number(cn) vcf files
 ```
+mkdir -p cn

 "svtools copynumber \
 --cnvnator cnvnator-multi \
 -s SAMPLE1 \